 RMC 2016 will take place August 14th - August 20th.

 Want to know what Camp is all about?
-Hear from our campers, counselors, and camp director in this video:
+Watch last summer's RMC song and video and hear from our campers, counselors, and camp director in the videos below:

 Who Can Go?